 As a U.K. resident, you should be using a U.K. deed poll (not an Irish deed poll).

-To change your Irish passport / identity card, you’ll need to show that you’ve been using your new name (in the U.K.) for two years, by showing an updated driving licence, pay slips, or bank statements etc. (in your new name).
+To apply for an Irish passport in your new name, you’ll need to show that you’ve been using your new name (in the U.K.) for two years, by showing an updated driving licence, pay slips, or bank statements etc. (in your new name).
 These need to date back at least two years, so you’ll have to wait two years before you can do this.
-You won’t normally need to show your deed poll though.

 Foreign nationals